Elizabeth Sofia Bulteel1

 Walter Richard Shaw-Stewart was born on 27 June 1861.1 He was the son of Sir Michael Robert Shaw-Stewart of Greenock and Blackhall, 7th Bt. and Lady Octavia Grosvenor.1 He married Mary Beatrice Sydney Lane, daughter of Sidney Leveson Lane and Mary Isabel Bagot, on 24 October 1891.1 He died on 25 September 1934 at age 73.1

-He gained the rank of Captain in the service of the 1st Wiltshire Volunteer RC.1 He gained the rank of Captain in the service of the 4th Battalion, Argyll and Sutherland Highlanders.1 He held the office of Member of the Wiltshire County Council between 1889 and 1920.1 He held the office of High Sheriff of Wiltshire between 1919 and 1920.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1920.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.1
+He gained the rank of Captain in the 1st Wiltshire Volunteer RC.1 He gained the rank of Captain in the 4th Battalion, Argyll and Sutherland Highlanders.1 He held the office of Member of the Wiltshire County Council between 1889 and 1920.1 He held the office of High Sheriff of Wiltshire between 1919 and 1920.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1920.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.1

 Children of Walter Richard Shaw-Stewart and Mary Beatrice Sydney Lane